 Q. When should a child first get tested?

 A. Earlier than doctors are currently recommending!

-I always recommend that a child first get tested at 6 or 7 months (before they start to crawl), and then again 4 to 6 months after that first test (or as soon after they begin to crawl as you are comfortable testing.)
-This way you can find out a base level for the child at a time when they should not have had any environmental exposure (pre-crawling) and catch any post-crawling exposure before it is prolonged and potentially more damaging.
+I always recommend that a child first get tested at 6 or 7 months (before they start to crawl), and then again 4 to 6 months after that first test (or as soon after they begin to crawl as you are comfortable testing them).
+This way, you can find out a base level for the child – at a time when they should not have had any environmental exposure (pre-crawling) – and catch any post-crawling exposure before it is prolonged (and potentially more damaging).

 As always, please let me know if you have any questions.

 *”From modern studies, scientists know the relationship of lead in blood to lead in bones.
 So in 1992, a group of scientists measured lead in the bones of pre-industrial humans, for the purpose of estimating “natural background” (pre-industrial) levels of lead in blood.
 They concluded that the natural background level of lead in human blood is 0.016 ug/dL — so 5 ug/dL represents a level 300 times as high as natural background.
 A 300-fold increase in a potent nerve poison seems certain to take its toll on humans so exposed, especially if they are exposed during early childhood, when their brains are developing rapidly.” [see post: https://tamararubin.com/2017/01/toxic_lead/ ]